Authors: Natalie Hoidal and Marissa Schuh, Extension Educators, University of Minnesota Extension. Originally published 2021, updated 2025.

 Brassica Diseases

 While bugs are often more noticeable, diseases like black rot and alternaria are increasingly worrisome.
-For more information on brassica diseases and their management, see this post from last year.
+For more information on brassica diseases and their management, see our listing of common diseases in vegetable crops.

 Variety selection